-Attention Cuteness community members who call USA home—before celebrating Independence Day with a bang we'd like to give you a pet safety checklist to ensure that your cuddly critters stay safe in the midst of all the fiery fun.
-The 4th can be a very frightening time for animals, and as a result of the noise, flashing lights, and general hullabaloo, many pets are prone to panicking and running away from home.
-In fact, the American Humane Association reports that the day after Independence day is the busiest day of the year for shelters because of all the lost, scared pets roaming the streets.
+Before celebrating Independence Day with a bang, think about keeping pets safe on the 4th of July.
+July Fourth can be a very frightening time for animals, and as a result of the noise, flashing lights, and general hullabaloo, many pets are prone to panicking and running away from home.
+In fact, the American Humane Association reports that the day after Independence Day is the busiest day of the year for shelters because of all the lost, scared pets roaming the streets.

 First and foremost, your goal should be to keep your pets' anxiety levels to a minimum, and the best way to do that is to keep them in a place where the flashes, pops, and booms won't be so pronounced—which, in most circumstances, would mean indoors.
-Put familiar items near your pet (toys, blankets, etc.) and then turn on a fan, the television, the radio, or anything else that may drown out the noise.
-Also, make sure to leave no possible escape route, should your panicked pet attempt to bolt.
+Keep your dog in a space where they will feel safe (like a crate) away from windows and doors where they can see fireworks.